St. John, Indiana: Education

-In addition to public schools, the community is home to a variety of private schools including St. John Evangelist School, a Roman Catholic School serving grades K-8 and Crown Point Christian School, an evangelical school headed by a parent-owned association.
-Alongside Crown Point Christian School, Illiana Christian High School is an evangelical high school in the town.
+In addition to public schools, the community is home to a variety of private schools including St. John Evangelist School, a Roman Catholic School serving grades K-8 and Crown Point Christian School, a Christian school headed by a parent-owned association.
+Alongside Crown Point Christian School, Illiana Christian High School, originally located in Lansing, IL, is high school in the town which was founded by Dutch Reformed immigrants to serve the Dutch American community living in southern Cook County, IL, Will County, IL, and Lake County, IN.
 Many other residents attend for high school studies: Andrean High School (Merrillville), Bishop Noll Institute (Hammond), Marian Catholic High School (Chicago Heights, IL) and Mount Carmel High School (Chicago, IL).

-Notable residents
+Notable people

 John Kass, a columnist and radio broadcaster who comments on Chicago and Illinois politics, lives in Saint John.